 Adolescents are using more opioids through “pill parties” and can get them online or by stealing them from family and friends.
 According to a data brief released in December 2017 by the National Center for Health Statistics, there was a fourfold increase in opioid deaths among 15- to 24-year-olds between 1999 and 2016.

 Drugs involved in US overdose deaths include common prescription opioids such as oxycodone and hydrocodone, as well as fentanyl and heroin.
+Deaths involving synthetic opioids, in particular, are on the rise.
+Between 2020 and 2021, the rate of drug overdose deaths involving synthetic opioids other than methadone increased 22%, while those involving heroin declined 32%.
 Drugs kill more people in the US than do cars or guns.
-The Centers for Disease Control (CDC) estimated that an average of 175 American died from drug overdoses in the United States each day during 2016.
-This affected more males than females, but spanned the demographic and socioeconomic spectrum.
+The Centers for Disease Control and Prevention (CDC) estimated that an average of 292 Americans died from drug overdoses in the United States each day during 2021, with more than 75% of those resulting from opioids.

 There is also a hidden epidemic emerging in conjunction with the combination of benzodiazepines and opioids.
 Benzodiazepines such as alprazolam (Xanax), clonazepam (Klonopin) and diazepam (Valium) increase the high when combined with an opioid.
 Patients also put themselves at risk by combining opioids with nonbenzodiazepine sleep aids such as zolpidem (Ambien).